611: No Such Thing As A Forbidden Panettone

 Can I give you some climbing lingo and see if you can guess what I mean?
 Yes, please.
 Chicken wing.

-And your arms are too far back.
-That's nice.
+And your arms are too far back?
+That's close.
+I'm thinking like bingo wings.

-Oh, which is a phrase for your arms if they're a bit out of of shape.
+Oh, which is a phrase for your arms if they're a bit out of shape.
 Is it that your arms are juddering because you're so tired?
 Okay, good guess.

-It's a jamming technique where you bend your arm, insert your arm into a crack, elbow first,
+it's a jamming technique where you bend your arm insert your arm into a crack elbow first

-and then that sort of jams you so you can climb up the wall.
-They are insane, these people.
+And then that sort of jams you so you can climb up the wall.
+They are insane these people.

 They are absolutely insane.
 Ape index.